Course Title: Optical Fibre Systems and Networks

 1. Explain the principles of operation of various optical fibre communication systems.

-2. Analyse the performance of various digital and analogue optical fibre systems.
+2. Analyse the performance of various digital optical fibre systems.

 3. Calculate various key parameters of optical fibre systems.
 These include the system optical power budget and system risetime budget, receiver noise power, Q factor, bit error rate and maximum usable bit rate of a digital optical fibre system.